Clerkships

 • Radiology

-The Radiology Clerkship is a largely self‐directed online study of selected resources and developed PowerPoint presentations together with directed reading of required text and articles.
-This clerkship will provide medical students with a basic understanding of the common techniques used in medical imaging, the evidence‐based choice of appropriate imaging studies for given clinical symptoms or clinical conditions, the potential complications and side effects of such studies and the interpretation of medical imaging studies of common clinical conditions.
-Progress in understanding of these concepts will be assessed by several examinations consisting of multiple-choice questions.
+The Radiology Clerkship is a largely self‐directed online study of selected resources and developed PowerPoint presentations and directed reading of required text and articles.
+This clerkship will provide medical students with a basic understanding of the standard techniques used in medical imaging, the evidence‐based choice of appropriate imaging studies for given clinical symptoms or clinical conditions, the potential complications and side effects of such studies, and the interpretation of medical imaging studies of common clinical conditions.
+Progress in understanding these concepts will be assessed by several examinations consisting of multiple-choice questions.

 Clerkship Director: Frederico Souza, MD